Find your perfect tour

 General requirements

-✪ Less experienced climbers can only join with a 1:1 guide.
+✪ Less experienced climbers can join with an extra 1:1 guide.
 You may consider our personal training program to prepare efficiently.

-✪ Basic Package: To climb Mount Everest without supplementary oxygen and Sherpa support, you should have successfully climbed at least one 8,000m+ peak in a similar style.
+✪ O₂ / Sherpa: To climb Mount Everest without supplementary oxygen and Sherpa support, you should have successfully climbed at least one 8,000m+ peak in a similar style.
+In Tibet, however, Sherpa support and oxygen are mandatory.

 • Zelte und Teilnehmer im Lager 1 bei der Everest Besteigung Tibet | © Mount Everest Expedition 2004 (c) Felix Berg